What Is an Opportunity Cost and How Is it Calculated?

 There is also the issue of factors that cannot be represented with numerical data.
 Calculating the opportunity cost of elements that have more abstract values may hinder and obstruct the thought process.

-Opportunity costs are crucial for businesses to determine since they can help formulate capital structure and map out the potential risks of making a specific choice.
+Finding opportunity cost is crucial for businesses to determine since they can help formulate capital structure and map out the potential risks of making a specific choice.
 They’re also an essential part of the investing process because of their ability to project capital gain/loss potential.